Postgres Plus® Cloud Database - FAQs

 A. Currently, these have to be managed manually on each server using ssh.

-Q. Can I manage the pgpool-II configuration parameters using Cloud Database?
+Q. Can I manage the pgpool configuration parameters using Cloud Database?

-A. Yes using the Configurations pane on the Clusters tab on the Cloud Database console.
+A. Yes, by using the Configurations pane on the Clusters tab in the Cloud Database console.

 Q. How are backups made in Cloud Database?

-A. Backups are made by creating an EBS backed snapshot during a timeslot you specify when you create a cluster (e.g. between 2:00 and 4:00 am).
-You can also specify how many rolling daily backups to retain (e.g. the last 3 days).
-This is all handled for you automatically.
+A. Backups are made by creating an EBS backed snapshot during a timeslot you specify when you create a cluster (e.g., between 2:00 am and 4:00 am).
+You can also specify how many rolling daily backups to retain (e.g., the last 3 days).
+This is handled for you automatically.